59 Pages Posted: 3 Apr 2018 Last revised: 31 Mar 2019

 Date Written: March 28, 2018

 When professionals give advice, they disseminate professional knowledge to their clients.
-The reason professional advice is valuable to clients is that they gain access to a body of knowledge they would not otherwise possess.
-To preserve the accuracy and hence the value of this knowledge transfer, the First Amendment should protect professional speech against state interference that seeks to alter the content of professional advice in a way that contradicts professional knowledge.
-But before professionals can engage in professional advice-giving, they are subject to licensing by the state.
+Professional advice is valuable to clients because they gain access to a body of knowledge they do not otherwise possess.
+To preserve the accuracy, and hence the value, of this knowledge transfer, the First Amendment should protect professional speech against state interference that seeks to alter the content of professional advice in a way that contradicts professional knowledge.
+But before professionals can give professional advice, they are routinely subject to licensing by the state.
 This seemingly creates a tension between state involvement in professional licensing and protection against state involvement in professional speech.

 Keywords: First Amendment, professional speech, professional licensing, professional regulation, constitutional law